 In case 1, we end in the left of all footprints.
 In case 2, we end in the right of all footprints.
 In case 3, we either end in the rightmost R or the leftmost L

 We can simply move by greedy method — only moves when it takes the boat closer to the destination.

-Fact 0: If a has odd parity, we can apply operation 1 to increase its number of 1 by 1.
+Obv 1: If a has odd parity, we can apply operation 1 to increase its number of 1s by 1.

-Fact 1: If a has even parity, its number of 1 cannot increase anymore
+Obv 2: If a has even parity, its number of 1s cannot increase anymore.

-Fact 2: If the number of 1 in a is not less than the one in b, we can always turn a to b
+Claim: If the number of 1s in a is not fewer than those in b, we can always turn a to b

 Combine all those facts, we can conclude that we can turn a into b if and only if

-If for every i, ai ≤ bi, that means for every Alice's fish, there is a corresponding Bob's fish which is as heavy as Alice's.
+If a is not lexicographcally larger than b, that means for every i, ai ≤ bi.
+That implies for every fish Alice has, there is a corresponding fish Bob has and is as heavy as Alice's.

-Let i be the smallest indices such that ai > bi.
-We can amplify the gap between wai and wbi large enough to make Alice wins.
+Let i be the smallest index such that ai > bi.
+We can amplify the gap between wai and wbi as large as we want to make Alice wins.

 An equivalent definition for almost unique, is an array with at least ⌊ 2n / 3⌋ different elements.
 The idea is to split s into three parts: In the first part, we give uniqueness to a.
 In the second part, we give uniqueness to b.
 In the third part, we give uniqueness to both.

 Lets assume s is sorted.
-Since s is an unique array, si ≥ i for all i (0-based).
-The image below will give some intuition on how we will split it. a is red, b is blue, the length of the bar represent the magnitude of the number.
+Since s is an unique array, we know si ≥ i for all i (0-based).
+The image below will give some intuition on how we are going to split it. a is red, b is blue, the length of the bar represent the magnitude of the number.
 In the first and second part, we do not care about the array that we are not giving uniqueness to.

 i = 0...
 9: assign ai = i (do not care values of b)